-

 Adrienne

-Read more: AdrienneIts depiction of all the sweetness, minutia, and regret of a life that was in full bloom before it brutally ended is truly chilling and stellar in its rawness and fortitude.
-Its weakness, sadly, is the overwhelming element of testimonies and therapeutic digressions, which perhaps should have been left for the extras, rather than weaved…
+Read more: AdrienneIts depiction of all the sweetness, and regret of a life that was in full bloom before it brutally ended is truly chilling in its rawness and fortitude.
+Its weakness is the overwhelming element of testimonies and therapeutic digressions, which perhaps should have been left for the extras, rather than weaved into the narrative thread,…

 -